Orion Office REIT, Summary of Significant Accounting Policies (Policies) |

 The Company provides various services to our unconsolidated joint venture entity in exchange for market-based fees.
 Total asset and property management and acquisition fees earned in connection with this entity was $0.3 million for the year ended December 31, 2021.
 No such fee income was earned for the years ended December 31, 2020 and 2019, respectively.

-Real Estate Investments Allocation of Purchase Price of Real Estate Acquisitions
+Real Estate Investments Allocation of Purchase Price of Real Estate Acquisitions |

 Real Estate Investments

 The Company records acquired real estate at cost when such acquisitions qualify as asset acquisitions and makes assessments as to the useful lives of depreciable assets.
 The Company considers the period of future benefit of the asset to determine the appropriate useful lives.
-Depreciation is computed using a straight-line method over the estimated useful life of 35 years for buildings, five to 15 years for building fixtures and improvements and the remaining lease term for intangible lease assets.
+Depreciation is computed using a straight-line method over the estimated useful life of 35 years for buildings, to 15 years for building fixtures and improvements and the remaining lease term for intangible lease assets.

 Allocation of Purchase Price of Real Estate Acquisitions